fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_packages_firewall_policy.html.markdown

 * `email_collect` - Enable/disable email collection.
 Valid values: `disable`, `enable`.

 * `emailfilter_profile` - Name of an existing email filter profile.
+* `fec` - Enable/disable Forward Error Correction on traffic matching this policy on a FEC device.
+Valid values: `disable`, `enable`.

 * `file_filter_profile` - Name of an existing file-filter profile.
 * `firewall_session_dirty` - How to handle sessions if the configuration of this firewall policy changes.
 Valid values: `check-all`, `check-new`.